wints/documentation/recipes/app_download_banner.md

 This data dictionary containing `foo: 'bar'` etc is where you put data that you want passed through install.
 This is discussed in the next section on [Routing](/recipes/app_download_banner/{{page.platform}}/#optional-routing-passing-information-from-the-banner).
 {% endprotip %}

+#### Styling the banner using the custom css property
+Set the `iframe` property to false to inspect the Smart Banner's html structure and use the `customCSS` property to style its elements.

+Property Syntax:

+`customCSS : '#div and or .classname {property-to-style:value;}'`

+Examples:

+To set the color of title text to red use: `customCSS:'.title{ color: #F00; }'`

+To set the background color of the entire Banner to green use:

+`customCSS:'#branch-banner .content{background-color:green;}'`

 ## (Optional) Routing: passing information from the Banner